We thank Presenter, John Greene, for advance information regarding this Sunday evening’s programme. (S.R.)

-The life and times and songs of George Murphy – on Where the road takes me – this Sunday evening at 7 on C103.
+The life and times, the beliefs and the songs of Johnny Duhan, Part 1, on Where the road takes me – this Sunday evening at 7 – on C103.